 Indicator Title 4.9.1 Percentage of Family Advocate Alternative Dispute Resolution Mechanism matters finalised within 6 months from the date of opening the matter Definition This indicator measures the percentage of matters applied for or brought by the parties or their legal representatives to the Office of the Family Advocate in terms of sections 21, 22 and 33 of the Children's Act, 2005 (Act No. 38 of 2005) and finalised within six months from the date of opening of the file.
 Finalisation will mean all Alternative Dispute Resolution Mechanism matters concluded by the Family Advocate.
 Source/Collection of Data Performance Case File, Memoranda of understanding, Parenting Plans, Parental Responsibilities and Rights Agreement or Certificates of Outcome, spreadsheet Method of Calculation Percentage = (number of Family Advocate Alternative Dispute Resolution Mechanism matters finalised within 6 months from the date of opening/Number of Family Advocate Appropriate Dispute Resolution Mechanism matters finalised) X100.
-Means of Verification Case Files Memoranda of understanding, Parenting Plans, Parental Responsibilities and Rights Agreement or Certificates of Outcome, ICMS: Family Advocate Assumptions Adequate Human Resource capacity Access to virtual platforms to conduct consultations Access to Caselines systems Disaggregation of Beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Quarterly Desired Performance Speedy finalisation of cases Indicator Responsibility Chief Family Advocate
+Means of Verification Case Files Assumptions Adequate Human Resource capacity Access to virtual platforms to conduct consultations Access to Caselines systems Disaggregation of Beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Quarterly Desired Performance Speedy finalisation of cases Indicator Responsibility Chief Family Advocate

-Indicator Title 4.10.1 Percentage of maintenance matters finalised within 90 days from the date of proper service of process Definition This indicator measures the number of child maintenance matters finalised in 240 courts within 90 days from the date of proper service of process to the respondent, in line with the 2019 Presidential Summit declaration against GBVF and its NSP.
+Indicator Title 4.10.1 Percentage of maintenance matters finalised within 90 days from the date of proper service of process Definition This indicator measures the number of child maintenance matters finalised in 240 courts within 90 days from the date of proper service

+Indicator Title 4.10.1 Percentage of maintenance matters finalised within 90 days from the date of proper service of process of process to the respondent, in line with the 2019 Presidential Summit declaration against GBVF and its NSP.
 Finalisation refers to matters concluded by the magistrate.
 Source/Collection of Data ICMS: Maintenance and Case File Method of Calculation Percentage = (number of maintenance matters finalised within 90 days/number of matters finalised) 100.
 Means of Verification Integrated Case Management System (ICMS) Maintenance Module, Case file J101/J107.
 Assumptions There will be proper service Disaggregation of Beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Quarterly Desired Performance All maintenance matters finalised within 90 days from date of proper service of process.
 Indicator Responsibility DDG: Court Services

-Indicator Title 4.11.1 Percentage of maintenance investigations finalised by the Maintenance Investigator within 60 days from the date of receipt of instruction/ referral Definition This indicator measures the percentage of maintenance investigations finalised by the Maintenance Investigator within 60 days from date of receipt of instruction from the Maintenance Officer / referral by the Clerk of the Maintenance Court in the reporting period Finalisation refers to investigations concluded by the Maintenance Investigator Referral means communication to investigate sent by the Clerk or the Maintenance Court in courts where there are no Maintenance Officers
+Indicator Title 4.11.1 Percentage of maintenance investigations finalised by the Maintenance Investigator within 60 days from the date of receipt of instruction/ referral Definition This indicator measures the percentage of maintenance investigations finalised by the Maintenance Investigator within 6 days from date of receipt of instruction from the Maintenance Office / referral by the Clerk of the Maintenance Court in the 240 cour during the reporting period.
+60 er Finalisation refers to investigations concluded by the Maintenance Investigator Referral means communication to investigate sent by the Clerk the Maintenance Court in courts where there are no Maintenance Officers Instruction is issued by the Maintenance Officer